Allergen Reaction and Anaphylaxis 911 Response Checklist

 How to use this template

-- 1. Fill in the incident details at the top, including the date, time, location, person affected, and suspected allergen or product.
+- 1. Fill in the incident basics at the start of the event, including location, time, person affected, suspected allergen, and the staff member leading the response.

-- 3. Record whether an EpiPen or other authorized emergency medication was available, who assisted, and the exact time it was used or offered.
+- 3. Record whether an EpiPen or other prescribed emergency medication was available, who assisted, and what symptoms were observed before and after the intervention.

 Best practices

-- Remove the suspected ingredient, label, or batch from service immediately and prevent it from returning to production or sale until reviewed.
+- Remove the suspected ingredient, dish, or packaged item from service right away and prevent it from being served again until the issue is resolved.

-- Review the checklist after the incident to identify gaps in training, ingredient controls, or communication between front-of-house and back-of-house staff.
+- Review the checklist after every incident to identify labeling, storage, cross-contact, or communication failures that can be corrected.

 What this template typically catches